-Sunday 9 September 2018, the plain takes me and Marien to Split, Croatia.
+Sunday 9 September the plain takes me and Marien to Split, Croatia.
 Dutch former National Keeper Edwin van de Sar is on the plain and several men want a picture.
-In Split rental car takes a while, but in the end the car takes us to the narrow, dead-end, road in the center of Split where stay.
+In Split rental car takes a while, but in the end the car takes us to the narrow, dead end, road in the centre of Split where stay.
 And go directly into town for dinner.

 Tuesday we visit Sibenik.
-Walk through narrow streets of the old city center and visit the medieval Jakova Cathedral.
+Walk through narrow streets of the old city centre and visit the medieval Jakova Cathedral.
 Have a cafe on a terrace and drive to the waterfalls of the river Krka.
 Park the car and a bus takes us down to the wooden walkway over and next to the waterfalls of Skradinski Buk.
-At the lowest points you can take a swim and we use this oppurtunity.
+At the lowest points you can take a swim and we use this opportunity.
 The water temperature is quite good and it’s cool to swim in front of the falls.
-It’s already late in the afternoon when we visit the nearby Roman amphitheater at Burnum.
-Basicly a new amphitheater after restauration.
+It’s already late in the afternoon when we visit the nearby Roman amphitheatre at Burnum.
+Basically a new amphitheatre after restoration.
 A short drive and walk brings us to a viewpoint.
 In the gorge we see the Manojlovac slap, a big waterfall.
 Last drive is to Zadar, where we stay and visit the sea organ and see the sunset.